theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-snapshot-manager-manage-backup-policies.md

 <properties
-   pageTitle="StorSimple Snapshot Manager-Sicherungsrichtlinien | Microsoft Azure"
-   description="Beschreibt, wie das StorSimple Snapshot Manager-MMC-Snap-in zum Erstellen und Verwalten von Sicherungsrichtlinien verwendet wird, die geplante Sicherungen steuern." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager backup policies | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to create and manage the backup policies that control scheduled backups." services="storsimple" documentationCenter="NA" authors="SharS"